Here are a few tips to help you get the most out of your Michigan Ice Fest Experience:

 No refunds will be given if you can’t make it to the event.
 You are more than welcome to sell or trade your registration, but please let us know before doing so.

 Demo gear is available to rent for the entire weekend.
-The demo fee is $40 and gets you boots, tools and crampons for Wednesday through Sunday.
+The demo fee is $50 ($75 at the door) and gets you boots, tools and crampons for Wednesday through Sunday.
 Gear must be returned each evening and checked out again in the morning.
 If you are taking a class the gear is provided for the day of the class only and you must pay the demo fee to receive gear for the rest of the weekend.
 Non-climbing classes do not get demo gear.

-Our headquarters will be moving to the Central Community Center in Munising!
-Located right in town, most off ice activities will take place here including: registration, class meeting spot, gear demos, gear sales, shuttle pick up, slideshow after parties.
+Our headquarters is in the Central Community Center in Munising Located right in town, most off ice activities will take place here including: registration, class meeting spot, gear demos, gear sales, shuttle pick up, slideshow after parties.
 Have questions about the festival?
 The headquarters is where you will find the answers.
 Maps, schedules and official Ice Fest memorabilia will also be found here.

 Spectating & Photography